 How Can I Prevent My Loved Ones From Inheriting My Debt?

-In Canada, we’re fortunate to have laws that prevent creditors from transferring the responsibility of our debts to those we leave behind when we die unless of course they willingly agreed to be a cosigner beforehand.
+In Canada, we’re fortunate to have laws that prevent creditors from transferring the responsibility of our debts to those we leave behind when we die.
+However, if you have debts that your spouse, parent or friend have co-signed, they will be held liable for the debt.

-- Purchase life insurance – If you tend to incur a lot of debt and your estate is your beneficiary, then a life insurance policy can be worth the investment.
-That way, your dependents (spouse, children, etc.) will be covered and a portion of the payout they receive can be used to consolidate any outstanding debts.
+If you tend to incur a lot of debt and you have an estate for your beneficiary, then a life insurance policy can be worth the investment.
+That way, your dependents/beneficiaries (spouse, children, etc.) will be covered.
+And a portion of the payout they receive can be used to consolidate any outstanding debts.

-- Get your will in order – Even if you’re not expecting to die, creating a will is one of the best ways to see that your loved ones are treated fairly afterward.
-Otherwise, your remaining properties will be subject to your province or territory’s laws of intestacy, which is what happens when you don’t name any beneficiaries.
+Creating a Will is one of the best ways to see that your loved ones are treated fairly afterward.
+Otherwise, your remaining properties will be subject to your province or territory’s laws of intestacy.
+This is what happens when you don’t name any beneficiaries.
 Be sure to choose a trustworthy friend or family member to act as your executor.